-NACADA editors encourage all academic advisors interested in writing to contribute to the expanding literature base of the field.
+NACADA editors encourage all academic advisors interested in writing to contribute to the expanding professional literature base by writing articles that feature research, theory, and practice within the advising field.
 Furthermore, they strive to present all publications in a professional showcase that distinguishes the organization and promotes the profession within a scholarly and practical context.
-Specific guidelines for each publication venue provide the context in which the articles will appear.
+Specific guidelines for each publication venue (linked below) provide the context in which the articles will appear.

 To assist authors in effectively communicating to these standards, NACADA solicits input from experts as reviewers and content editors as well as specialists in managerial, developmental, and copy editing.
 Each project receives in-depth and comprehensive attention by those with decades of experience shepherding new and re-newed authors in the publication process.